mrochelle23/Homework-4-Starter/readme.md

 - **Plant Details**: Click on a plant to view its details, edit information, or delete it.
 - **Harvesting**: Record the harvest details for your plants.
 - **Comments**: Add comments to share your experiences with each plant.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or create an issue for any improvements or bug fixes.